ramirezhurly/Windows-10/README.md

 This repository is of public use and intended for educational purposes only, Activator and bin folder must be compiled in a single phrase folder.

-Thankful credits for TeamOS members.
+Thankful credits for TeamOS Acquaintances and Turkish Network Community.
 ```

 ## **Images (ISO)**